AdamRundolf/Limnic-Engine/.github/README.md

 **Limnic Engine**

-*A modern engine built by evolving a proven one.*
+*A new engine built from proven technology.*